Zygmunt Bell - Dzwon

 beautifully deep toll of

 Church holidays and at the historic moments for the nation.

 And it needs the strength of ten men to ring the giant bell

-every Christmas, New Year Day or Easter
+every Christmas, New Year Day or Easter Sunday.

 Tickets for the Wawel Cathedral including Zygmunt's Bell and